Rules & Policies

 2. Advise or criticize play at any time,

 3. Read a hand that hasn’t been tabled.

 Poker is an individual game.
-Soft play will result in penalties, which may include forfeiture of chips and/or disqualification.
-Chip dumping and/or all other forms of collusion will result in disqualification.
+Soft play will result in penalties, which may include chip forfeiture and/or disqualification.
+Chip dumping and other forms of collusion will result in disqualification.

-Repeated etiquette violations will result in penalties.
-Examples include, but are not limited to, unnecessarily touching other players’ cards or chips, delay of the game, repeatedly acting out of turn or excessive chatter.
+Repeat etiquette violations will result in penalties.
+Examples include but are not limited to: persistent delay of the game, unnecessarily touching other players’ cards or chips, repeatedly acting out of turn, betting out of reach of the dealer, abusive conduct, and excessive chatter.

 A: Penalty options include verbal warnings, one or more “missed hands”, one or more “missed rounds”, and disqualification.
 Missed rounds are assessed as follows: the offender will miss one hand for every player (including him) at the table when the penalty is given multiplied by the number of penalty rounds.
 Repeat infractions are subject to escalating penalties.
 Players away from the table or on penalty may be anted or blinded out of a tournament.

 B: A penalty may be invoked if a player exposes any card with action pending, throws a card off the table, violates one-player-to-a-hand, or similar incidents occur.
 Penalties will be invoked for soft play, abuse, disruptive behavior, or cheating.

 C: A player on penalty must be away from the table.
 Cards are dealt to his seat, his blinds and antes are posted, and the hand is killed after each initial deal.
 In stud games if he is dealt the bring-in card he must post the bring-in.

 D: Chips of a disqualified player shall be removed from play.